Bonnie Woolley: Professional Biography

 Bonnie first built her professional life around the teaching of French and language-teaching methodology at the Middlebury College French School in Vermont, and ESL / ESOL in Paris.

 For over 20 years, in Paris, she ran an independent language training organization, providing services such as needs analysis, program design, made-to-measure courses, coaching in soft skills, reading technical documents, and learning to learn.
 She wrote a textbook – which was used by several language institutes in Paris – to help technicians with little to no experience speaking or reading English to learn to read technical documents in their field.

 In Dubai, and throughout her career, she has taught both French and English as “foreign” – or additional – languages to adults and children, in schools, companies, and privately.

 She has worked on supporting primary teachers in their quest to help English-language learners (ELLs) to access curriculum in the target language.
-She has developed and taught teacher training sessions on supporting ELLs (Quatar, UAE) and is currently teaching English (as well as music) to a diverse group of elementary students in Dubai.
+She has developed and taught teacher training sessions on supporting ELLs (Quatar, UAE) and is currently teaching English (as well as music) to a diverse group of learners in Dubai.

 Bonnie has been teaching music, as well as creating and directing choral and handbell ensembles, for 40 years.
 She has been a professional choral director since age 19 – a parallel to her career in language teaching and methodology.

 From 1982 to 2014 she lived in France, and became known for her work with children, youth and adult choirs.
 She created Voices Choeur International, a semi-professional chorus which, over its 25-year-long career, performed all over France, as well as abroad.